jkatofsky/mais-hacks-workshops-2025/frontend/presentation.md

 ### Setup

-At the end of the day, `.html` files are simply text files, interpreted by the browser in a particular way.
-But, by convention, we name the HTML file for our website `index.html`, and fill it in with some boilerplate code.
+`.html` files are simply text files, interpreted by the browser to represent a web page.
+HTML consists of different "elements" or "tags" which define the structure of the document.

+By convention, we name the HTML file for our website `index.html`, and we can fill it in with some boilerplate elements.

 We can add some content to the page within the `<body>`.